20 May Generators – Do I Need one?

 Generators are a very important part of our day to day world, but people don’t often think about them unless they are in need for them.
-A generator is a device that converts mechanical energy to electrical energy for use in an external circuit.
+A generator converts mechanical energy to electrical energy for use in an external circuit.
 Generators come in all shapes and sizes and horsepower.

 These smaller ones would be used for homes and construction.